 - artist collabs we collaborate with many thoughtful and talented artists and designers who take our fabric scraps and reinterpret them in their own designs. past collaborations include pauline boyd of counterpane, milena silvano, thompson streets studio, lisa dorr, b sides, clarkie kabler, janelle pietrzak of all roads, and many more.

 - artisan collabs we work with project thrive, a non-profit organization that employs fair trade artisans to create limited-run pieces from our scrap fabric with partial proceeds going to support their important mission.

 - community engagement we bring scrap fabrics to our community events, and give them to people who participate in our swaps to patch and repurpose in fun and inventive ways.

 - scrap donations we donate scraps to schools or other non-profits for educational purposes. learn more about our scrap fellowships.

-- recycle we shred or recycle any pieces that are unable to be revived. thanks to all of our no waste initiatives, this pile is usually very small!
+- recycle we shred or recycle any pieces that are unable to be revived. thanks to all of our waste not initiatives, this pile is usually very small!